Endava/cats/README.md

 ### StringsInNumericFieldsFuzzer
 This `Fuzzer` will send the `fuzz` string in every numeric fields and expect all requests to fail with `4XX`.

+### LeadingWhitespacesInFieldsTrimValidateFuzzer, TrailingWhitespacesInFieldsTrimValidateFuzzer and WhitespacesOnlyInFieldsTrimValidateFuzzer
+This `Fuzzers` will send Unicode whitespaces and invisible chars in each field.
+The expected result is that the service will sanitize these values and a `2XX` response code is received.
+It's critical for APIs to sanitize input values as they will eventually lead to unexpected behaviour.

+Please note that CATS tests iteratively for **16 whitespace characters**.
+This means that for **each field** within the requests CATS will run **16 test cases**.
+This is why the number of tests (and time to run) CATS will increase significantly depending on the number of endpoints and request fields.
+Please check the [CATS running times](#cats-running-times) section on recommendations on how to split Fuzzers in batches so that you get optimal running times and reporting.

+### LeadingControlCharsInFieldsTrimValidateFuzzer, TrailingControlCharsInFieldsTrimValidateFuzzer and ControlCharsOnlyInFieldsTrimValidateFuzzer
+This `Fuzzers` will send Unicode control chars in each field.
+The expected result is that the service will sanitize these values and a `2XX` response code is received.
+It's critical for APIs to sanitize input values as they will eventually lead to unexpected behaviour.

+Please note that CATS tests iteratively for **76 control characters**.
+This means that for **each field** within the requests CATS will run **76 test cases**.
+This is why the number of tests (and time to run) CATS will increase significantly depending on the number of endpoints and request fields.
+Please check the [CATS running times](#cats-running-times) section on recommendations on how to split Fuzzers in batches so that you get optimal running times and reporting.

 ## Header Fuzzers